RaceCam: History

-While Racecam units had become common place in NASCAR, unlike in Australian touring car racing the drivers generally refused to be wired to talk to the television commentators while driving, saying that it was too distracting.
-In a NASCAR first, at the 1988 Goodyear NASCAR 500 held at the Calder Park Thunderdome in Melbourne, Australia (which was also the first NASCAR race held outside of North America), Australian drivers Dick Johnson and Allan Grice talked to the Channel 7 commentators during the race.
-Johnson, who had been using Racecam since 1982, also created a first for American NASCAR viewers when he was able to talk to the ESPN commentators during the 1989 Banquet Frozen Foods 300 at Sears Point Raceway.
-When Johnson's car went off on oil during the race, he was famously caught dropping the F-bomb just before riding up a bank.
-Typically in NASCAR, any conversations with drivers are done before the race, after the race, or during safety car periods as not to interfere with normal driver to crew communications.

-Over the years, RaceCam has been refined and led to further developments.
-Besides the natural upgrades for high-definition television, the "Bumpercam" uses a camera mounted on the car's bumper.
-The "Roofcam" is a camera mounted on a car's roof, which gives a broader view, and a more authentic perspective of the driver's sightlines.
-Both systems are popular with NASCAR viewers.
-"Clearview" is another system, which removes grit and dust from the lens.
+RaceCam in Australia was unique in that the drivers were often wired for sound and able to converse with the television commentary team during races.
+In NASCAR, the drivers generally refused to be wired to talk to the television commentators while driving, claiming that it was too distracting.

 Formula One has also incorporates similar technology, with each car featuring a distinctive streamlined "camera pod" mounted above each car's airbox, giving video from a perspective similar to the driver's point of view, while also allowing a rearward-facing view for cars trailing behind.
 FIA regulations mandate that a total of five cameras (or dummy camera housings) must be mounted on the car, in a choice of several predetermined positions.

 In IndyCar, all cars in the field are equipped with multiple "camera pod" housing units - one each above the roll bar, one embedded within the front nosecone, one in the aeroscreen, and in previous season, one the rear wing, and inside one of the rear-view mirrors - regardless if they are actually carrying cameras in those locations.
 This rule is such that cars carrying cameras will not have an aerodynamic disadvantage (or advantage) compared to cars not carrying cameras.
 In addition, camera-less cars carry equivalent ballast in place of the cameras, to ensure all cars have equal weight characteristics.